 - ½ tbsp oil

 - 200g / 7 oz vermicelli noodles, dried

 - Lime wedges (to serve - optional)

 - Combine Meat and Marinade ingredients and set aside for at least 1 hour, up to 24 hours.
 (Note 4)

 - Combine the Nuoc Cham ingredients and mix well to dissolve the sugar.
 Adjust to your taste (spiciness, lime, sweetness) and set aside.

 - Soak the vermicelli noodles in hot water for 3 minutes (or according to packet instructions), then drain and rinse under cold water to stop the noodles from sticking together.

 - To serve individually: Place noodles in bowl.
 Then either top or lightly toss through the vegetables and herbs, and top with chicken pieces.
-Drizzle with a few tablespoons of Nuoc Cham Sauce and serve with lime wedges.
+Drizzle with a few tablespoons of Nuoc Cham Sauce (be generous, ~ 4 tbsp per serving) and serve with lime wedges.

 - To serve to share (my preferred way): Place meat and vegetables on a large platter with the sauce, and the noodles in a bowl, and let your guests help themselves.